mwilliamson/spur.py/README.md

 ### run(command, cwd, update_env)

 Run a command and wait for it to complete.
+The command is expected to be a list of strings.

 ```python
 result = shell.run(["echo", "-n", "hello"])
 print result.output # prints hello
 ```

+Note that arguments are passed without any shell expansion.
+For instance, `shell.run(["echo", "$PATH"])` will print the literal string `$PATH` rather than the value of the environment variable `$PATH`.

 Optional arguments: